 Because CF is a progressive disease, it’s important to identify the disease in the early stages and seek treatment to assist the body’s functions.
 CF is usually identified by key symptoms such as shortness of breath, coughing and wheezing, an inability to maintain proper weight and difficulty with bowel movements.
-Most CF patients are diagnosed in early childhood and it’s estimated that more than 30,000 people in the United States are currently living with the disease.

 These are inhaled medications that thin mucus in the airways.
-There are two main types of thinners known as hypertonic saline and dornase alfa.

 Because CF patients are more susceptible to infection from bacteria, antibiotics can be an effective option to eradicate bacteria and sustain a patient’s health.
-It’s important to ensure that the infection is caused by bacteria and not a virus, as antibiotics serve to treat bacterial infections.